ekh-98/Group02-Online-Electronics-Store/README.md

 Managing deployments, service discovery, load balancing, and monitoring across multiple services required proper tooling and infrastructure.
 Ensuring seamless scaling and handling traffic spikes was a challenge.

 Troubleshooting and debugging issues were complex.
 Identifying the root cause of failures or performance bottlenecks across multiple services and distributed logs was a challenge.

+## Future improvements

+Improve error handling mechanisms across all microservices to provide more informative error messages and proper HTTP status codes.
+This will help in better troubleshooting and debugging of issues.

+Add input validation and data sanitization to ensure that the received data is valid and prevent any security vulnerabilities or data corruption.

+Enhance the security of the microservices by implementing authentication and authorization mechanisms.
+This can include validating user credentials, generating and validating tokens, and restricting access to certain routes based on user roles or permissions.

+mplement logging mechanisms to track and log important events, errors, and activities within the microservices.
+Additionally, set up monitoring tools or services to monitor the health and performance of the microservices.

+Improve the database connection handling by implementing connection pooling or other optimizations to enhance performance and scalability.

+Create comprehensive API documentation using tools like Swagger or OpenAPI to provide clear instructions on how to interact with the microservices.
+Include information about endpoints, request/response formats, and authentication requirements.

 ## References
 [1] M. Larsson, “Microservices,” Amazon, https://aws.amazon.com/microservices/#:~:text=Microservices%20allow%20each%20service%20to,experiences%20a%20spike%20in%20demand. (accessed Jun.
 10, 2023).